akutschera/spring-boot-test-demo/README.md

 DataJpaTest
 ====
-The package ...datajpatest contains some database tests that use the spring @DataJpaTest annotation.
+The package ...data.jpatest contains some database tests that use the spring @DataJpaTest annotation.
 I played around with some different use cases
 * The test is in the same package as the JPA-Repository and the Entity
 * The test is in different package from the JPA-Repository and the Entity

+The package ...data.flyway contains some database tests that test the inclusion and exclusion of flyway db migration scripts.